Built on Fibric · A Smart City Labs solution

 One building.
 One bill.
 No map of where it goes.

-see the plant load, live
+see the sample plant load

 02What the pilot is